Leiyu395/KOADAI/README.md

 KOADAI is an obstacle-Avoidance Robot.
 It will move forward until it detects an object, then the servo motor will sweep the sensors left and right to find the best path (greatest distance).
 The robot will then move in that direction.

 # How to set it up and run it:
-If you are building the same robot I am, I have links to where I have sourced the materials Setup Chassis: https://www.youtube.com/watch?v=t6nfFJCMNwY Circuit Schematic: # insert circuit schematic here Upload the code onto the Arduino board using the Arduino IDE
+If you are building the same robot I am, I have links to where I have sourced the materials in the Bills of Materials (BOM) page
+Setup Chassis: https://www.youtube.com/watch?v=t6nfFJCMNwY
+Circuit Schematic: # insert circuit schematic here Upload the code onto the Arduino board using the Arduino IDE